JoeKell/D3InteractiveScatterPlot/README.md

 In this project, I built an interactive scatterplot to explore the relationships between aggregated census data by state.
 The final application is hosted on Github Pages at <https://joekell.github.io/D3InteractiveScatterPlot/>.

 ### Using the Final Application
 The application can be reached at <https://joekell.github.io/D3InteractiveScatterPlot/> and is hosted on Github Pages.
-When opening the dashboard, the x-axis of the scatter plot represents the average age of people in the state and the y-axis represents the percent people that smoke:
+When opening the dashboard, the x-axis of the scatter plot represents the average age of people in the state and the y-axis represents the percent of people that smoke:

   ![Opening Dashboard](FinalImages/SiteLoad.PNG)